Atlix (MH733r)

 Glyph or Iconographic Image Description:

-This black-line drawing of the compound glyph for the personal name, Atlix (perhaps “Water-Eye”) is attested here as a man’s name.
+This is a black-line drawing of the compound glyph for the personal name, Atlix (literally, “Water-Eye,” or perhaps Altix, "Bathe-Eye").
+It is attested here as a man’s name.
 The glyph shows swirling water with four little splashes angling off.
 This surrounds a starry eye (ixtli), Two streams of water (atl) also come down from the eye.
 The water streams get narrower as they descend, and there is a small round circle, probably a droplet but looking like a bead, at the end of each stream.
 A single line of current or flow runs down the middle of each stream, in the middle of each little splash, and around the eye.

 Description, Credit: